actionproject-madhav/Self-Care-Assistant/README.md

-Welcome to the AI Therapist — a personalized bot to guide you through the principles of meditation, mindfulness, yoga and well-being .
+Welcome to the AI Therapist — a personalized bot to guide you through the principles of meditation, mindfulness, yoga and well-being.
 This assistant provides tailored advice on improving your physical and mental health.
+The bot was trained on self-care data and literature on well-being.
+Furthermore, OpenAI API integration and live web search are integrated in case the bot doesn't find an answer on the knowledge base it is trained on.

 Features:
 Personalized self-care recommendations